1. Home

 Qualifications:

 SCF programs are established to serve a primary population comprised of Alaska Native people who are affiliated with Cook Inlet Region, Inc. (CIRI) and Alaska Native and American Indian people within SCF's geographical service area.
 Employees should have a thorough understanding of the cultures and the needs of this population.
-Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional, and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services:
+Such knowledge is critical to ensure the achievement of SCF's Vision of, "A Native Community that enjoys physical, mental, emotional and spiritual wellness" and SCF's Mission of, "Working together with the Native Community to achieve wellness through health and related services":

-Additional Qualifications for Case Management Support II:
+Additional Qualifications for Revenue Cycle Specialist II:

-1. Two (2) years of Case Management Support experience; OR demonstrated proficiency as a Case Management Support I at SCF.
+1. Two (2) additional years of revenue cycle experience; OR equivalent combination of experience and education; OR demonstrated proficiency working as a Revenue Cycle Specialist I at Southcentral Foundation.

 Native Preference: